wooorm/markdown-rs/readme.md

 Turning on the `allow_dangerous_html` or `allow_dangerous_protocol` options for user-provided markdown opens you up to XSS attacks.
- - `allow_dangerous_html` allows HTML tags to be rendered, including tags that may trigger the execution of scripts
- - `allow_dangerous_protocol` allows the use of protocols like `javascript:`, in links/images
-   - when the option `allow_any_img_src` is enabled, `allow_dangerous_protocol` will only apply to links.
-     - The [HTML specification](https://html.spec.whatwg.org/multipage/images.html#images-processing-model) does not allow the execution of scripts in images, whatever the protocol they use.
-All modern browsers respect this.

 An aspect related to XSS for security is syntax errors: markdown itself has no syntax errors.